meng-xu-cs/mvp-artifact/Readme.md

 > mvp -d data/tutorial/case1 data/tutorial/case1/N.move
 ```

-Above, we process the `M.move` file in the `data/tutorial/case1/` directory, and tell the prover to look up any dependencies this source might have in that directory.
+Above, we process the `N.move` file in the `data/tutorial/case1/` directory, and tell the prover to look up any dependencies this source might have in that directory.
 The verification should succeed, the prover should terminate with printing
 some statistics dependent on the configured verbosity level.
 In this case, the output should be similar to (NOTE: timing might be different):

 ```text